-3 Life Lessons from Saint Paul the Apostle
+3 Life Lessons from St. Paul the Apostle

-First, it’s OK to be human.
+First, it’s okay to be human.
 Second, sometimes, you need to be knocked off the horse.
 And third, you have to give a person a chance.

-Saul of Tarsus, about whom we have been hearing so much in the Acts of the Apostles at the first reading of the Mass during this Easter season, is a fascinating man.
-I would like to suggest that there are three things that we can learn from the life of Saint Paul.
+Saul of Tarsus is a fascinating man.
+I would like to suggest that there are three things that we can learn from the life of St. Paul.

-First, it’s OK to be human.
+First, it’s okay to be human.
 Second, sometimes in life, you need to be knocked off the horse.
 And third, sometimes, you have to learn to give a person a chance.